threefoldtech/substrate-research/smart-contract/readme.md

 * **-m**: Mnemonic of the farmer.

-`node index.js acceptContract --id 0`
+`node index.js accept --id 0 --m seedwords`

 ## Claiming funds of a contract